mnr/writing-wip/kwak-anthology.md

 Lupe waves the room into view, then spreads her hands to enlarge the space where the oven used to be.
 Spinning her fingers counter-clockwise re-assembles it to its assumed state before the explosion.
 To the side of the room were two new objects; a circuit board and a meal box.

-“Okay, look at this,” Lupe pointed at the back of the oven.
+“Okay, look at this,” Lupe points at the back of the oven.
 "The scan couldn't find any pieces of the oven circuit board, so it left that space empty.
 But look at this circuit to the side - the scan found parts of it all over the room.
 I have no doubt it was near - or inside - the oven when it exploded.
 This isn’t the standard Hestia circuit board.
 Someone installed a home-built version.”

 “Can you move to the bedroom desk?” asks Araci.

 The view steps back from the oven, turns, and glides to the bedroom.
 When Araci had physically been in the room, he had seen circuit boards and electronics.
 They are visible in the render currently being shown, with the addition of tags identifying the parts.

-Many of the tags identified stock electronics.
-The largest circuit is identified as a Hestia circuit board belonging to the oven in the other room.
+Many of the tags identify stock electronics.
+The largest circuit is a Hestia board belonging to the oven in the other room.
 Lupe points it out.
-“Dakota took out the Hestia board and installed a home-built version.
-She was hacking the oven.”
+“Dakota took out the Hestia board and installed a home-built version.”

-## unknown meal box

 “So Dakota wasn't using the oven for food.
 She was doing research.
 That’s one mystery partially solved,” says Araci.
 “You mentioned you had two interesting things to show me?”

 “Yes.”
-She moves the view to the meal kit hovering next to the mystery circuit board.
+She moves the view to the meal box hovering next to the mystery circuit board.
 It is in bad shape with large jagged gaps.

 “Look.
 Right here,” says Lupe.
 “This serial number on the meal is only partially identified.
 But it doesn’t correspond to anything available on the open market.
-We don’t know where she could have gotten it.”
+We don’t know where she got it.”

 “A mystery meal in an altered oven,” says Araci.
 “Operator error compounded by hackery?”
-He silently ponders the rendered view of the condominium.

-# Another Plausible Suspect

-## Araci discovers Robin

-“What about the bathroom?” asks Lupe.
-“Toothbrushes.
-Towels.
-Did you find the missing roommate?”
+“Did you find the missing roommate?” asks Lupe.
+“Toothbrushes?
+Towels?”

 “I haven’t had time to search Dakota’s timeline in depth.
 How about now?”
 Araci taps his visor and speaks a command.
 “Display Dakota Williams social history.”